alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 For pure functions, those details do not change meaning; for effectful functions, they can change visible behavior.

-In procedural code, the programmer often fixes the policy directly:
+In procedural code, the programmer often sets the policy directly:

 ```csharp
 var scores = new List<RiskScore>();